Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Introduction

 The \Vtoqq\ decay is considered over a large \pt range of the vector boson; as \pt increases, the hadronic activity from the decay is bound in an increasingly narrower solid angle with a large overlap of the two jets.
 In this case, hadrons from the two quarks overlap in the detector and are more efficiently reconstructed as a single large-$R$ jet.
 Therefore, two different reconstruction techniques for the \Vtoqq\ decay are considered: resolved and merged.
 The resolved reconstruction attempts to identify two separate small-radius jets~(small-$R$ jets denoted by $j$) of hadrons from the \Vtoqq\ decay, and the merged reconstruction uses a large-radius jet~(large-$R$ jet denoted by $J$) in conjunction with jet substructure techniques to identify the decay.
 Although the introduction of a merged category appears to be more challenging, it is a crucial category for semileptonic final states that allows the exploration of a kinematic regime defined by a boson \pt > 200~GeV that would otherwise remain inaccessible with the resolved regime alone.
 In terms of sensitivity, the merged regime significantly contributes to the \VBS measurement while it is the dominant regime for the EFT interpretation.
-In total, six final states are included in this study: 0-, 1- and 2-lepton final states, each using resolved or merged \Vtoqq\ reconstruction techniques.
+In total, six final states are included in this study: 0-, 1- and 2-lepton final states, each using resolved or merged \Vtoqq\ reconstruction techniques; the merged final state is further divided in two regions as described in Section \ref{sec:eventselection}.

 To probe the EWK production mechanism, the diboson semileptonic events are selected by requiring two additional energetic jets in the forward region of the detector.
 Dedicated kinematic requirements allow a further enhancement of the VBS component in the selected events.